 Legal Costs If Your Application Is Unsuccessful

-The general rule is that the party losing a substantive claim for judicial review will be ordered to pay the costs of the other parties.
+The general rule is that the losing party in a substantive claim for judicial review will be ordered to pay the other parties' costs.
 However, the Judge considering the matter has discretion to deal with the issue of costs as he/she considers appropriate in all of the circumstances.
 Costs may be awarded in respect of an unsuccessful paper application.
-Any application by the Respondent/interested party for costs will normally be made in the Acknowledgment of Service.
+Any application by the Respondent/interested party for costs will normally be made in the Acknowledgement of Service.

 How Can We Help?